berkbal/virt-create-cli/README.md

 </p>

 # How does this work?
-Its a shell script that makes easy to deploy kernel virtual machines and managing them.
-Its a cli interface.
-It typically sends parameters or variables to basic qemu commands like(virt install virsh edit etc.) Use as root or with **sudo.**
+Its a shell script(cli interface) that makes easy to deploy kernel virtual machines and managing them.
+It typically sends parameters or variables to basic qemu commands like(virt install virsh edit etc.)

 # Required Packages